NYU-CDS-Capstone-Project/HydroGAN/README.md

     * Add script to check norms of gradients - if they are over 100 things are screwing up - https://github.com/soumith/ganhacks
     * while lossD > A: train D, while lossG > B: train G - https://github.com/soumith/ganhacks
     * MMD-GAN
+        * Does a high number of 0's hinder the training procedure?
+        * log(a + 1) doesnt transform the distribution to normal!
+            * how to overcome this?
+            * Can MMD replicate this non-normal distribution?
 * Hybrid Models
     * https://github.com/soumith/ganhacks -> if you cant use DCGANs and no model is stable, use a hybrid model : KL + GAN or VAE + GAN
     * How to use VAE + GAN?